How common is diastasis recti?

 5) Maintaining the above sequence whilst layering on more advanced abdominal exercises such as crunches

-We can provide adaptions during a Class environment and or please feel free to book in for private coaching.
+We can provide adaptions during a class environment or book in for private coaching.